nogibjj/IP4-sy275/README.md

 ![img_1.png](img_1.png)

 ### Interaction
-- You could type your query in the input box and click the `Ask` button to get the result.
+- You could type your query in the input box and click the `Send` button to get the result.

 ![img_2.png](img_2.png)

-## Youtube Demo

-// TODO

 ## Reference